Request our Free Trial. Corporate counsel only.

 You'll ask IT to help you set the hardware up in a war room, and in a way that's not connected to your internal email system.
 This way, you'll isolate our laptop-server combination from your company systems.
 IT should have no objections.

-Then you can try our system in two ways: (1) by putting in some Enron emails from the EDRM and (2) by putting in emails (in .pst format) from the production set(s) from one or more of your now-closed discrimination cases where you already know which of the emails were risky and which ones were the "smoking guns" that may have forced a settlement or a loss at trial.
+Then you can try our system, at first in two ways: (1) by putting in some Enron emails from the EDRM and (2) by putting in emails (in .pst format) from the production set(s) from one or more of your now-closed discrimination cases where you already know which of the emails were risky and which ones were the "smoking guns" that may have forced a settlement or a loss at trial.

 Among the KPIs are the following: